csci141/Labs/202440/Lab7/Lab7_8.md

 The objective of the following two labs is to implement a conversational agent, commonly known as a chatbot.
 Users of the program should have a ChatGPT-like experience through a command-line interface.
-This assignment will provide you with hands-on experience in implementing Large Langauge Models (LLMs) and working with third-party APIs in Python.
+This assignment will provide you with hands-on experience in implementing Large Language Models (LLMs) and working with third-party APIs in Python.

 ### Objective